Asymptotic Power Utility-Based Pricing and Hedging: Introduction

-From a slightly different perspective one may say that \cite{kramkov.sirbu.06, kramkov.sirbu.06b} relate utility indifference pricing and hedging asymptotically to some mean-variance hedging problem.
+From a slightly different perspective one may say that Kramkov and S\^irbu \cite{kramkov.sirbu.06, kramkov.sirbu.06b} relate utility indifference pricing and hedging asymptotically to some mean-variance hedging problem.
 In this representation, the $L^2$-distance between payoff and terminal wealth of approximating portfolios needs to be considered relative to both a new numeraire and a new probability measure.
-The numeraire change, however, leads to an additional state variable, which means that concrete explicit or numerical results in the literature are not directly applicable.